Immigration Law - FAQs

-Are you looking for information about U.S. immigration law? our experienced team of immigration attorneys have compiled and answered the most frequently asked questions about this subject In an effort to help you obtain as much information needed as possible.
+Are you looking for information about U.S. immigration law?
+We have compiled and answered the most frequently asked questions about this subject In an effort to help you obtain as much information needed as possible.
 Please read below:

 - Can I renew my green card while I am in the United Arab Emirates?

-- I recently became engaged to my fiancé in the U.K. What is the fastest way to bring here here in the U.S.?
+- I recently became engaged to my fiancé in the U.K. What is the fastest way to bring her here in the U.S.?

 - What is the best way to start operations in the U.S.?

 - I am buying gas station in Orlando.
 It is worth $200k.
 Is this sufficient for the E-2?

 - Will a person qualified under the STEM Act legislation be able to adjust status in the United States?

 - Am I able to conduct some business transactions legally under a visitor visa or visa waiver?